br0sk/yiiron/README.md

 	./yiic cronjobs myAction --ironWorker=true --ironWorkerPriority=0 --ironWorkerTimeout=20 --ironWorkerDelay=30

+Since `1.0.3` you can now run the command line actions directly in any code.
+You use the method called `workerRunYiiAction()` for this.

+This method can execute any command line action as an IronWorker.
+The command line actions are normally executed directly in a shell.
+This method has been build so that we can fire off the command line actions directly from any Yii code.
+This way we don't have to fork off a process just to push an action to IronWorkers.

+Here is an example:

+This is how we can run a command from the command line to push it to IronWorkers

+	./yiic cronjobs myAction --param1=34 --ironWorker=true

+In order to run this action directly from for instance a controller you can do this:

+	$yiiron = Yii::app()->yiiron;
+   	$yiiron->workerRunYiiAction('cronjobs', 'myAction', array('--param1=34', '--ironWorker=true'));

+**Tip:** If you leave out `'--ironWorker=true'` you can run the same command but locally not pushing it to IronWorkers.

 More documentation about the parameters can be found in the class `EIronWorkersCommand`.

 ## How to use IronCache